 When Depression Comes Back

 Depression is a serious mental health concern that interferes with a person’s ability to function and perform normal daily tasks.
 If you have struggled with depression in the past, then you know how hard it can be to do simple things like taking a shower, doing the dishes, making your bed, or even getting out of bed.
 Depression also makes one withdraw from their social circles and lose interest in things that they once enjoyed.
-If you have battled depression before and won, then you understand what depression looks like
+If you have battled depression before and won, then you understand what depression looks like.

 However, what do you do when you start feeling blue again?
 Depression is a mental battle that can leave one feeling exhausted, drained, and tired.
 But you fought it and claimed back your mental health.
 Yet here you are, a few months or years later, feeling like you are about to slip back into that dreaded black hole.
 A depression relapse.
 What now?
+Well, the good news is that by practicing self-awareness, you can be able to spot the red flags of depression and seek help immediately.
+Once you realize that your mind is headed back into that dark place, you can take measures to prevent having a full blown chronic depression episode.

 Warning signs of depression coming back